-Shipping charges are 25% for orders to CA, 30% for orders to OR and WA, and 40% to rest of U.S. For orders of 2 or more plants, we can sometimes bundle them together and then reduce ship charges-please send an email describing your proposed order with zip code and we can give you exact ship costs.
+Shipping charges are 35% for CA, 40% for OR, WA, AZ and NV, and 45% to rest of U.S. For orders of 2 or more plants, we can sometimes bundle them together and then reduce ship charges-please send an email describing your proposed order with zip code and we can give you exact ship costs.
 Sorry, no shipping to AK, HI.
 Orders received by Fridays at 5 pm will ship the following Monday and arrive at the latest the following Saturday.

 Punica granatum 'Desertnyi.'
 A choice pomegranate cultivar from the Turkmenistan collection of Dr. Gregory Levin, the juice of 'Desertnyi' delivers an orange flavor unique to the world of pomegranates.
-The terra cotta rind contrasts beautifully with the soft burgundy seeds.
+The terracotta rind contrasts beautifully with the soft burgundy seeds.
 Grown in 4" x 9" pots, this is a new crop as of January 2023, with slender top growth about 12" tall, roots well developed.

 Punica granatum.
 'Parfianka' has won the taste tests at numerous California venues over the past few years.
 No wonder.
 Another Turkmenistan selection by Dr. Levin, the same inspired botanist who brought us 'Desertnyi,' 'Parfianka' bears at an early age and what fruit it bears!
 The large globes are almost like a Gravenstein apple, with streaks of amber and dark red.
 The arils are large, bright red, and contain soft edible seeds.
 The juice has a perfect balance of sweet and tart.
 And the plant can be pruned to stay under 8' tall.
 Ripens in early October and grows well in most areas.
 Grown in 4" x 9" pots, this is a new crop, twig-like top growth about 12" tall with well-developed rootball, dormant as of January 2023.

 Punica granatum.
 'Ambrosia' has the largest fruit of any pomegranate, so if you're after super-sized fruit, this variety is for you.
 These shiny cerise globes can be three times the size of other varieties, yet the flavor of the juice and seeds is just as intense as any other pomegranate.
 'Ambrosia' is a very adaptable variety.
 It grows well in cool summer conditions along the Pacific coast, as well as hot summer areas through Zone 8.
-About 3' tall in 4 in. x 9 in. containers as of July 2021.
+About 3' tall and bushy in 4 in. x 9 in. containers as of July 2021.
 OUT OF STOCK.

 Punica granatum.
 'Sweet' pomegranates make smaller trees than other varieties, so this one does well in pots.
 Copper-red blossoms in late spring are followed by pink globes that have the sweetest juice of all.
 Soft arils, few seeds, similar to Eversweet.
 Will grow well in cool-summer locations.
 3' tall plants, dormant as of January 2023.
 Grown in 4" x 9" grow pots.

 Punica granatum 'Favorite.'
 Who knew pomegranates could survive in Russia?
 That's the birthplace of this cultivar, which has withstood temperatures down to 10 degrees (above F) in the U.S. Many orange-red blossoms produce light red fruit, smaller than 'Wonderful' but slightly sweeter.
-Grown in 1 gal containers and plants are full, about 2' tall as of April 2013.
+Grown in 1 gal containers, trees are about 3' tall, bushy, dormant as of January 2023.